callihiggins/IMA-FE/20_nov16_day20/README.md

 ## Homework

-  * Finish your in-class assignment, if neccessary
+  * Finish your in-class assignment and upload to Brighspace by Tuesday, November 23
   * Decide what API(s) you want to use for your final project.
 Play around with a few that interest you and try to access them via a Fetch call
   * *For Thursday, November 18*: Prepare a presesntation for your Final Project idea.
 Your presentation should be shareable as a PDF and include a moodboard, site map, and wireframes.
 The final assignment is similar to the midterm in that you are expected to have a complete idea and a reason for why you want to make this.
 You are responsible for making a web application that is thoughtfully designed and built for a responsive experience and utitlizes at least one API to populate data or introduce a service to your app.
 This API can be from a content management system (CMS) powering a personal portfolio.
 You are allowed to continue work on your midterm project (but I expect to see a significant update) or pivot to a new idea.